vaeth/squashmount/README.md

 concepts.

-For __systemd__, you should set an appropriate timeout: There is no general rule how long compression can take "maximally", so the timeout is set to infinity, by default.
+For __systemd__, you should set an appropriate timeout: There is no general rule how long compression can take “maximally”, so the timeout is set to infinity, by default.
 It is strongly recommended to set this to a realistic value for you system and setting by giving a (generous) upper estimate for your needs by copying the file `etc/system/squashmount.service.d/timeout.conf`